Fully Dynamic All Pairs All Shortest Paths: Conclusion

-It would be interesting to investigate if one could stay with our method here of only performing dummy updates and not maintaining the PDGs explicitly, but still obtain the improved bound in our companion paper~\cite{PR15} (and in Thorup~\cite{Thorup04} for unique shortest paths).
-This would give a reasonably simple fully dynamic APASP algorithm that is a logarithmic factor faster than the algorithm in this paper, and it would lead to a simpler fully dynamic APSP algorithm with $O(n^2 \cdot \log^2n)$ amortized time than Thorup's algorithm~\cite{Thorup04}.
-One appealing approach is to only form LSTs in the current graph during \fullyfixup (instead of forming all LHTs in the for loop starting on line 24 of \fullyfixupend).
-It is not difficult to see that this would reduce the cost of \fullycleanup by a logarithmic factor.
+It would be interesting to investigate if one could stay with our method here of only performing dummy updates and not maintaining the PDGs explicitly, but still obtain the improved bound in our \FFD algorithm (and in \Tho for unique shortest paths).
+This would give a reasonably simple fully dynamic APASP algorithm and it would lead to a simpler fully dynamic APSP algorithm with $O(n^2 \cdot \log^2n)$ amortized time than \Tho algorithm.
+One appealing approach is to only form LSTs in the current graph during the fixup phase (instead of forming all LHTs).
+It is not difficult to see that this would reduce the cost of the cleanup phase by a logarithmic factor.
 However, if an HT $\tau$ becomes an ST at a later step, we would then have no guarantee that all of its extensions have been generated.
-Hence, if this approach is to succeed, a modified algorithm is needed.
+Hence, if this approach is to succeed, a modified algorithm is needed.\\